 If you noticed that your child's sealant is missing after just a few months talk to your dentist.
 They might be able to replace the sealants free of charge.

-I hope this give you a better understanding of what dental sealants are and thank you for taking the time to read this blog post, we hope that you found it educational.
+Thank you for taking the time to read this blog.
+We hope this gives you a better understanding of what the purpose of dental sealants are.
 If you have any questions please leave them in the comment section below.
 If you enjoyed and found it educational please share it with your friends and family on Facebook and follow us on Instagram.
 It only takes 1 minute of your time and it helps us out a lot.
 Thanks